grafana/grafana/docs/sources/developers/plugins/backend/_index.md

 #### Resources

 The resources capability allows a backend plugin to handle custom HTTP requests sent to the Grafana HTTP API and respond with custom HTTP responses.
 Here, the request and response formats can vary.
-For example, you can use JSON, plain text, HTML or static resources such as images and files, and so on.
+For example, you can use JSON, plain text, HTML, or static resources such as images and files, and so on.

-Compared to the query data capability where the response contains data frames, the resources capability gives the plugin developer more flexibility for extending and opening up Grafana for new and interesting use cases.
+Compared to the query data capability, where the response contains data frames, the resources capability gives the plugin developer more flexibility for extending and opening up Grafana for new and interesting use cases.

 #### Use cases